chinchalinchin/mastodon-agent/README.rst

 Source Code
 ===========

-The source code is maintained in a Github repository `github.com/chinchalinchin/allegany-galactic.git`_ along with the static content of the website.
+The source code is maintained in a Github repository `github.com/chinchalinchin/mastodon-bot.git`_ along with the static content of the website.

 Project Structure
 -----------------

 .. code-block:: bash

-    gmoore@Grants-MacBook-Pro mastodon % pwd
-    /Users/gmoore/Home/lib/allegany-galactic/bots/mastodon

-   gmoore@Grants-MacBook-Pro mastodon % tree
+    gmoore@mendicant-bias mastodon % tree
     .
     ├── context
     │   ├── dashboards